-You’ll want to split your assets (stocks, bonds, real estate, art, collectibles, etc.) fairly, based on your needs and expectations, as well as state law.
+You’ll want to split your assets (stocks, bonds, real estate, art collectibles, etc.) fairly, based on your needs and expectations, as well as the state law.
 If you’re in a community property state, the split is always 50/50.
-And don’t forget about your joint debt, (mortgages, personal loans, credit cards, utility bills, etc.), all of which will also have to be accounted for in the divorce agreement.
+And don’t forget about your joint debt (mortgages, personal loans, credit cards, utility bills, etc.), all of which also have to be accounted for in the divorce agreement.

 Talk to an attorney and tax professional about the best way to divide IRAs, 401(k)s and pensions.
 And get going right away on the Qualified Domestic Relations Order (QDRO) that’s needed for many retirement assets.
 It can take months to complete, even if everyone is on the same page.

-You can’t figure out how much income you’ll need if you don’t know how much you spend now, so look at your current budget and think about your future plans.
-Talk with a financial advisor about any adjustments you might need to make in how you spend, save and invest for your future.
+You can’t figure out how much income you’ll need if you don’t know how much you can spend now, so look at your current budget and think about your future plans.
+Talk to an advisor about any adjustments you might need to make in how you spend, save and invest in your future.

 The first thing Ames did as she concluded that her marriage was coming to an end was to talk with Stirrat, who had worked with the couple for years.
-After taking a hard look at the couple’s finances, “Megan said, ‘Here’s what I would do in this case, and here’s what I’ve done with other female clients getting divorced.’
+According to Ames, after taking a hard look at the couple’s finances, “Megan said, ‘Here’s what I would do in this case, and here’s what I’ve done with other female clients getting divorced.’
 And through it all, she never said anything negative about my then-husband.”

 Ames was fortunate that she had a good income of her own, and that she and her then-husband, a marketing exec for technology startups, were fairly comfortable.
-Over their quarter century together, they’d accumulated substantial assets, including a large suburban home, multiple individual and joint investments, and Ames’ growing healthcare company.
-With the help of Stirrat, working closely with an accountant, the couple reached an amicable and equitable split of their assets, including their home, businesses, retirement assets, and considerable art collection.
+Over their quarter century together, they’d accumulated substantial assets, including a large suburban home, multiple individual and joint investments, and Ames’s growing health-care company.
+With the help of Stirrat, working closely with an accountant, the couple reached an amicable and equitable split of their assets, including their home, businesses, retirement assets and considerable art collection.

 4 Key Things to Consider When Divorcing

-“A really critical initial step when facing the break-up of a marriage is to get down to financial brass tacks,” says Stirrat.
+“A really critical initial step when facing the breakup of a marriage is to get down to financial brass tacks,” Stirrat says.
 “That means doing an assets and debt inventory.”
-From there you can work out a plan for distributing them fairly.
-Below, Stirrat points out four financial areas that every divorcing woman (or couple) should consider carefully:
+From there, you can work out a plan for distributing them fairly.
+Below, Stirrat points out four financial areas that every divorcing woman (or couple) should consider carefully.

-Your Investments and Other Property.
+1. Your Investments and Other Property.
 The laws that govern how property will be divided in a divorce vary from state to state, so you’ll be guided to some extent by local laws and customary practices.
-“That’s why it makes a difference to have a lawyer who really knows local law,” says Stirrat.
+“That’s why it makes a difference to have a lawyer who really knows local law,” Stirrat says.
 For instance, there are nine states that are so-called community property states, in which property acquired during the marriage is generally divided 50/50.
-Other states tend to call for “equitable” division of joint assets, which just means that they’re split in a way that’s deemed to be fair, not equal.
+Other states tend to call for “equitable” division of joint assets, which just means that they’re split in a way that stresses fairness, rather than equality.
 On top of that, some states are “no fault” states, in which the circumstances of the divorce play no role in the division of assets, while other states take such factors into consideration.

 Changing Your Facebook status to ‘Remarried’—in Retirement?
 Consider these financial issues before walking down the aisle again.Read This Next

-“The typical advice for all of these kinds of assets is not to retain joint ownership,” says Stirrat.
+“The typical advice for all of these kinds of assets is not to retain joint ownership,” Stirrat says.
 It’s important that you get independent, outside valuations, she adds.
-This not only reduces the likelihood of conflict, but ensures that you’ll receive fair value (or pay fair value) in the event of a buy-out.
+This not only reduces the likelihood of conflict, but ensures that you’ll receive fair value (or pay fair value) in the event of a buyout.

 “One of the biggest mistakes my divorcing clients make is to try and keep the marital home when they can’t afford it.
 Have it appraised right away so you can agree on a sales price.”—Merrill Lynch Financial Advisor Megan Stirrat